bda-research/node-crawler/README.md

  * jQuery: Boolean, if true creates a server-side DOM and adds jQuery (Default true)
  * jQueryUrl: String, path to the jQuery file you want to insert (Defaults to bundled jquery-1.8.1.min.js)
+ * autoWindowClose: Boolean, if false you will have to close the window yourself with result.window.close().
+Useful when your callback needs to continue having the window open until some async code has ran.
+(Default true)

 Charset encoding: